nfoster1492/ClassMateBot-1/docs/Calendar/removeCalendar.md

 ```
 Successful execution of this command will result in a Discord DM confirmation and the user being removed from the calendar.

-INSERT SUCCESS IMAGE HERE

-Unsuccessful execution of this command wil result in a Discord DM failure notification and the intended user NOT being removed from the calendar.

-INSERT FAILURE IMAGE HERE